 Tribe Impact Capital’s ImpactDNA Dashboard

-Keen to capitalise on the shifts in investor sentiment and greater market awareness of sustainability issues, both old and new wealth management firms are touting their ability to build portfolios to match clients’ values.
+Keen to capitalise on shifts in investor sentiment and greater market awareness of sustainability issues, both old and new wealth management firms are touting their ability to build portfolios to match clients’ values.

 Most traditional, relationship based wealth managers specifically focus on ultra/high net worth individuals whilst others are using technology to reach the long-tail of the market.
 Further pushes to open up impact investing to retail investors come from people such as Big Issue Invest’s Chair Nigel Kershaw, in an effort to ‘democratise capital’.